-Prior to 4 May 2018 the majority of the Board were independent directors.
-The completion of the Amplia transaction on that date also occasioned a change in the composition of the Board.
-As at the date of this statement Dr. Robert Peach and Mr. Andrew Cooke are considered independent directors and accordingly a majority of the Board are not independent directors.
+As at the date of this statement only Dr. Robert Peach was considered to be an independent director and accordingly a majority of the Board are not independent directors.

 The Company completed the acquisition of the biopharmaceutical company Amplia Therapeutics Pty Ltd on 4 May 2018.
 As a result of that transaction, the Company is now focussed on accelerating the development of Amplia's Focal Adhesion Kinase inhibiting drug candidates for application in immuno-oncology and other indications.
 While the majority of the current Board are not independent Directors, the Board believes that it is in a strong position to advance this objective of the Company which is in the best interests of all shareholders.